The Danton Burroughs

 Dear Mother -

-through the grammar school studies he could prepare in two years and that too without working
+through the grammar school studies he could prepare in two years and that

-prepare for the Academic department in three years.
+be able to prepare for the Academic department in three years.
 In all prep

 schools they allow one year more to prepare for that course than for Sheff.

 I am sorry Grandma is worse again.
 I hope Dr. Skeer will be able

 * * * * Missing? line* * * *

-who gave that dinner party those names were quite familiar to Harry & I.
+who gave that dinner party those names were quite familiar to Harry &

-Wed. have an exam in German & Thurs. in Physics.
+Friday but Wed. have an exam in German & Thurs. in Physics.
 Our regular

 studies have kept us too busy to attempt to review either of those until

 now, when it will all have to be done at once.
 I did intend to write Ed

 today but will have to postpone it until I feel less like studying.
 The

-weather is getting so warm here that I guess you had better be fixing my coat
+weather is getting so warm here that I guess you had better be fixing my

-down also one of our "Barne's General Histories" and if "Robert's
+my indian clubs down also one of our "Barne's General Histories"

-are at liberty to send or not as you think they will be too
+other two you are at liberty to send or not as you think they will be too

 heavy & bulky or in use at home.
 No matter how much we write